icy/icy_picture_modify/doc/zaml.md

   Any user in this group can edit their own image, but they can not present their images to any albums.

-  'Authors' is another group: user in this group can edit any image, and can upload image to the album 15 and its sub-albums, and they can also present images to those albums.
+  'Authors' is another group: user in this group can edit any image of their own, or image of any user belongs to the 'Friends' group; and they can upload image to the album 15 and its sub-albums, and can also present images to those albums.

 ```
 Friends: